Sea Eagle 420x Inflatable Kayak Reviews

 The 420X can plow into obstacles and bounce right off without showing any wear.
 I also take it out with my 2 daughters to for mild whitewater and flat water.
-I don't know of anyone else making a 3 person inflatable that is this versatile.more ▼
+I don't know of anyone else making a 3 person inflatable that is this versatile.show full review ▼

 The only thing I would change is I would make the seat bottom a little thicker so it would keep me up out of the water when the drains are open.